DarkShadow04/DarkShadow04/README.md

 📝 I regularly write articles on https://arfortech.wordpress.com/

-📫 How to reach me dark04shadow97@gmail.com
+📫 How to reach me #Secret

 ⚡ Fun fact If you give a hacker😈 a new toy, the first thing he'll do is take it apart ⚙ to figure out how it works.😎